joakim/calendar/README.md

 The calendar's epoch may be the instant of the northward equinox of the [Holocene calendar](https://en.wikipedia.org/wiki/Holocene_calendar)'s epoch (10 001 BC), maintaining the reference to Anno Domini (HE 12020 = AD 2020).
 Alternatively, [Anno Domini](https://en.wikipedia.org/wiki/Anno_Domini) may be retained.

-_Note: The years are not always in sync, as this calendar's new year occurs more than 3 months after the Gregorian calendar's._
+_Note: The years are not always in sync, as this calendar's new year occurs over 3 months after the Gregorian calendar's._

 ## Notation